Alternatives

 4. StatusCake — Best free alternative

 StatusCake offers uptime monitoring, page speed checks, SSL monitoring, and domain expiry alerts.
-The free tier is generous and covers more check types than UptimeRobot's.
+The free tier is generous and bundles page-speed, SSL, and domain-expiry checks.

 Best for: Teams wanting a more feature-rich free tier with SSL and domain monitoring included.